Table of Contents

 - Psychotherapy- Find a therapist

 If you are uncertain about therapy, try speaking with a close friend or a family member, and tell them how you feel.
-As it is well said by Glenn Close– “What mental health needs is more sunlight, more candor, and more unashamed conversation.”
+As it is well said by Glenn Close– “What mental health needs are more sunlight, more candor, and more unashamed conversation.”
 Letting your feelings of despair and rejection out can help you achieve a positive mindset, enhancing your chances of succeeding in your job search sooner.

 6) Practice mindfulness

 Mindfulness is a mind-body approach to help people manage their thoughts and feelings.
-Experts highly recommend practicing mindfulness to reduce stress, depression or anxiety.
+Experts highly recommend practicing mindfulness to reduce stress, depression, or anxiety.
 If your job search has taken a toll on your mental health, we strongly advise you to practice mindfulness meditation.
 This will help you: